 Keep all your keys contained with one of these versatile key fobs.
 One end has a traditional split key ring; the other end is a swivel hook.
 You’ll combine just a small piece of thin faux leather with a short length of gorgeous ribbon.
 Layer, stitch, clamp, and you’re done!
-Our Fast Fridays projects are all about whipping up something wonderful in no time at all.
+Our Fast Fridays projects are all about whipping up something wonderful in no time at all (you don’t have to do them on a Friday!).

 Dive into your scrap stash for a faux leather, suede, or even a thin vinyl.
 You want something that doesn’t fray when cut, and don’t go too thick or the clamp won’t seal as tightly as it should.
 We used a garment weight faux leather, which was also very soft and smooth to handle.